JLMie/-Measuring-wage-gap/README.md

 # -Measuring-wage-gap
 Measuring wage gap between genders.

-In this study, an analysis of an adjusted wage gap is carried out on a database prepared by the author with a total of 31 variables and a sample of 4557 fictional employees.
+Data base: In this study, an analysis of an adjusted wage gap is carried out on a database prepared by the author with a total of 31 variables and a sample of 4557 fictional employees.
 Both the database and its analysis have been carried out with the open-source program "KNIME".

-The general goal, on the one hand, is intended to demonstrate the detection capacity and precision that can be achieved using statistical tools and techniques.
-On the other hand, it acts as a guide for those companies that aspire to achieve objectives similar to those formulated in this study.
-The specific goals of this study answer the following questions: Are certain positions in a company influenced by gender?
-Are women's and men's base salary distribution the same?
-Is the difference statistically significant?
-What is the percentage difference between men and women in the total annual salary?
+Question 1: Are certain positions in a company influenced by gender?
+Conclusion: Indeed, it is concluded that being a man or woman affects whether to occupy a job.

+Question 2: Are women's and men's base salary distribution the same?
+Conclusion: The results show significant differences between the distribution of the base salary between men and women.

+Question 3: The distribution of the base salary of women and men are similar or different?
+Conclusion: With the results of this objective, we not only conclude that gender influences a person's yearly salary, but we also know how much it influences.
+The multivariate regression model multiplies each woman by (-9%) to estimate her total annual salary.

+Since I build the database, the extrapolation of the process will likely be partial.